abqkatrina/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
-The Document Object Model -- the html we see on a site, affected by changes in javascript.
+The Document Object Model -- the html we see on a site shown though javascript.
 2. What is an event?
 An action such as a click or a song playing.
 3. What is an event listener?